 After about three-quarters of a mile, the trail crosses a dirt road.
 Over the past few years, the road has become overgrown to the point that it now looks more like a trail.
 To your right, the road passes through a band of very impressive redwoods, the largest of the entire grove.
 The size of the redwoods falls off noticably on either side of the road.
 The road eventually reaches the Avenue of the Giants.

 After crossing the dirt road, the woods open up into a more expansive alluvial flat.
-Traffic noise from Highway 101 also becomes louder and more intrusive.
-Soon you'll reach a T intersection marked with a sign that simply says "Loop".
-Turn left and cross a long footbridge across a channel that's dry in summer.
-The first half of the loop is not particularly remarkable; the forest is definitely old growth but may have been affected by nearby logging activity.
+The whoosh of traffic noise from Highway 101 becomes louder and more intrusive in this area.
+Soon you’ll reach a T intersection marked with a sign that simply says "Loop".
+Turn left and cross a long footbridge across a channel that’s dry in summer.
+The first half of the loop isn’t particularly remarkable; the forest is definitely old growth but may have been affected by nearby logging activity.
 After the trail reaches the northernmost point of the loop and curves around to parallel the dirt road, the redwoods, set among a lush carpet of ferns and sorrel, become a lot larger.

 The trail passes a large stump festooned with springboard holes.
 The logged redwood appears to have been the largest tree in the grove.
 Back at the T intersection, turn left to return to the Avenue of the Giants.